connext/browser-sdk/README.md

 await connext.login();
 ```

-Note that by default the sdk will spin up in `sandbox` mode on the Rinkeby Ethereum testnet.
+Note that by default the sdk will spin up in `staging` mode on the Rinkeby Ethereum testnet.
 You will be able to create and send transactions, but they will not use real money.
 To send real-world value, you can instantiate the sdk in `production` mode:

 ```javascript
 const connext = new ConnextSDK("production");